WINGS Pilot Proficiency Program: 2007 update

 The original Wings program was updated in 2007.
 It was replaced by a new program from the new FAA.
 This new program attempts to provide better standards for pilots getting flight reviews and training, adding the most common causes of accidents into the curriculum and providing set standards for maneuvers, instead of giving a minimum flight time to complete.

 While the FAA does provide pins for completion of a level of the new Wings program under the updated program, it has entered into a partnership with aviation insurer Avemco where is announced that Avemco will continue to sponsor the WINGS Pilot Proficiency Program by supplying all WINGS participants with WINGS lapel pins upon program completion.
 The FAA does, however, intend to keep track of a pilot's recurrent training and will be able to remind the pilot by e-mail if their training is close to expiring, requiring them to get a new flight review or complete another Wings course via a website link.

 On 24 September 2010 the program was further updated to include specific recognition for those sea-rated pilots who complete a phase of WINGS in a seaplane or amphibian plane.
 The Seaplane Pilots Association agreed to send a lapel pin to these pilots, and some insurance companies have started to offer "significant premium discounts" to members of the Association who complete a phase of WINGS in a seaplane.

+Some WINGS credit activities have incorporated helicopter-specific safety material developed by partner organisations.
+FAASTeam online notices and webinars periodically republish or highlight U.S. Helicopter Safety Team (USHST) monthly safety reports and topical seminars for rotorcraft pilots, allowing those events to count toward WINGS proficiency requirements while disseminating helicopter-focused safety messages to a broader general aviation audience.